Skip to main content

 • the nature and location of the proposed development,

-• the times and places and the period (not less than 6 weeks) during which the application and EIAR/NIS may be inspected or purchased (this time period should commence at least 5 working days after the application has been submitted to the Board),
+• the times and places and the period (not less than 6 weeks) during which the application and EIAR/NIS may be inspected or purchased (this time period should commence at least 5 working days after the application has been submitted to the Commission),

-• that submissions and observations may be made to the Board relating to the implications for the proper planning and sustainable development of the area and the likely effects on the environment or any European site, if the development is carried out,
+• that submissions and observations may be made to the Commission relating to the implications for the proper planning and sustainable development of the area and the likely effects on the environment or any European site, if the development is carried out,

 • that the Regulations require that any such submission or observation shall state the subject matter of the submission or observation and the reasons, considerations and arguments on which it is based in full.
 (Article 217 of the Planning and Development Regulations refers),